-To do so, you need to calculate a minimum to save each month that would grow to equal the estimated tax liability when your loans are forgiven.
+You need to calculate a minimum to save each month that grows to equal your tax when the loans are forgiven.
 We call this monthly amount your recommended minimum monthly savings amount.

-This is assuming that I start putting money aside as soon as I start on my income driven repayment plan.
-If I did that, I would have $65,000 saved in twenty years to cover the tax I owe.
+Assuming you start putting money aside as soon as you enter an income driven plan, you’d have $65,000 saved in twenty years for the tax.

-As mentioned earlier, income driven repayment last either 20 or 25 years.
-That is a long time to save.
-Therefore, you have to have a sound game plan.
+As mentioned earlier, these plans last either 20 or 25 years.
+That is a long time and a lot can change.
+Therefore, you have to have a sound saving and repayment plan.

 Assumptions That Change The Tax Liability

-Below are the three most common items that change the tax liability associated with income driven repayment plans that you need to be aware of:
+Below are the three common items that change the tax liability that you need to be aware of:

-- Your income: When we do projections, we assume a 3% annual growth rate.
-Your income will not grow by exactly three percent every year.
+- Your discretionary income: Your income will not grow by the same amount every year.
 In fact, there may be a few years were you don’t work at all!
-Conversely, you may get a new job or a promotion and this could impact the amount you’ll ultimately owe.
+Conversely, you may get a new job or a promotion.
+This impacts your monthly loan payment which in turn impacts the tax you’ll ultimately owe.

-- Your family status: Marriage and children will change your monthly payment.
-You will have to account for your spouses’ income, their student debt load, and a change in household size when you have children.
-Thus, your tax liability will change.
-To see how marriage influences your monthly payment be sure to check out this article.
-It details what happens when filing taxes separately vs. jointly while on an income driven student loan repayment plan.
+- Your family size : Marriage and children will change your monthly loan payment.
+You will have to account for your spouses’ income, their federal student debt load, and a change in household size when you have children.

-- Tax rates: We project the tax liability using a 35% tax bracket.
-However, nobody can predict what the tax rate will be in 20 or 25 years.
+- Tax rates: Long story short, nobody can predict what the rate will be in 20 or 25 years but they will change.

 How Does Saving Mitigate The Risk?